flyingmachine/nanoc-blog/content/programming/how-clojure-babies-are-made-what-leiningen-is.md

 tools in Ruby.

-This post isn't as nitty-gritty as the previous posts in the Clojure Babies series, but it will help lay the groundwork for the upcoming post on packaging.
+This post isn't as nitty-gritty as the previous posts in the Clojure Babies series, but it will help lay the groundwork for an upcoming post on packaging.
 Additionally, I hope it will clarify what a programming language artifact ecosystem is.
 This concept is often overlooked when teaching a programming language, and when it _is_